-It is crucial to communicate your contractor loyalty program in a way that makes all stakeholder audiences aware of how to effectively work the program and achieve maximum results.
-An airtight communication strategy and campaign allows your brand, product and messaging to penetrate the channel and define the relationship with your partners, but you need the means to implement it.
-Make sure your incentive technology platform integrates with and supports the advances of digital marketing in order to create scalable, personalized communications.
+An airtight communication strategy and campaign allows your brand, product and messaging to penetrate the channel and define the relationship with your partners.
+Make sure your incentive technology platform is personalized and scalable, and that it integrates and supports the advances of digital marketing.

-This step is critical to ensure a program is developed that provides a positive return on its investment.
+This step is critical to ensure your contractor loyalty program is developed in a way that provides a positive return on its investment.
 Recommended next steps following the receipt of customer data are as follows:

 - Complete customer segmentation analysis